Suggester/Documentation/config/approverole.md

 # Configuration Element: Approve Role

 ### What is it for?
-This setting defines what role will users whose suggestions were approved receive upon approval
+This setting defines what role users will be given when they have a suggestion approved.

 ### Usage
 Set up an approve role using `.config approverole [role]`